Faculty Bios

 -

 Dr. Arabit was the immediate past Supervisor of Occupational Therapy and Leadership Coordinator of Pediatric Rehab and The Cleft Palate Program at Adventist Health White Memorial, Los Angeles, CA. He is Board Certified in Neurorehabilitation & Physical Rehabilitation and holds certifications in NDT, PNF & the Affolter Concept.
 Dr. Arabit was a past Vice-President of the Occupational Therapy Association of California (OTAC), a former Chair of the OTAC Advocacy & Government Affairs Committee and a former Chair of the Los Angeles Occupational Therapy Leadership Forum.
-He was the recipient of the 2016 Janice Matsusuyu Outstanding Service award and the 2013 Luella Grangaard Political Action award from OTAC.
+He was the recipient of the 2013 Luella Grangaard Political Action award from OTAC and the 2016 Janice Matsusuyu Outstanding Service award.
+In 2023, he was once again the recipient of the Luella Grangaard Political Action award from OTAC, holding the distinction and honor of being the only occupational therapist to have received this award twice.
+Dr. Arabit received a Service Commendation award from the American Occupational Therapy Association (AOTA) in 2022 and was the recipient of the 2024 AOTA Award for Excellence in the Advancement of Occupational Therapy.

 In 2020, Dr. Arabit was named Fellow of the American Occupational Therapy Association (FAOTA), an honor reserved for occupational therapists who have contributed significantly to the field.
 He was selected to receive the 2020 Distinguished Lectureship Award from the Asian-Pacific Heritage Occupational Therapy Association (APHOTA) and was also chosen as the 2020 Honored Lecturer by the California Foundation for Occupational Therapy (CFOT).
 Dr. Arabit is a published author, writer and speaker at state, regional, national and international OT conferences.
-He currently serves as the Region V Director and Board member of the American Occupational Therapy Political Action Committee (AOTPAC) and is the co-chair of The AOTPAC Ambassadors.
-He is also a Board member and the Philippine cultural liaison of the Asian Pacific Heritage Occupational Therapy Association.
+He currently serves as the Region V Director and Board member of the American Occupational Therapy Political Action Committee (AOTPAC) and is the Co-Chair of The AOTPAC Ambassadors.
+He is also a Board member and the Philippine Cultural Liaison of the Association of Asian Americans and Pacific Islanders in Occupational Therapy (AAPI-OT).

 -